vyca2017/content/content/tutorials/freecom/part-2.md

 ### 3. Instantiating the `ApolloProvider`

 The `ApolloProvider` implements the bindings from Apollo to React.
-It's component that, when wrapped around other React components, allows these children to interact with the specified GraphQL endpoint.
+It's a component that, when wrapped around other React components, allows these children to interact with the specified GraphQL endpoint.

 ![](http://i.imgur.com/7mYNUxM.png)